SegViz: A federated-learning based framework for multi-organ segmentation on heterogeneous data sets with partial annotations: Methods

-The SegViz framework was evaluated using the spleen and liver training datasets from the Medical Segmentation Decathalon (MSD) challenge \cite{antonelli2022medical}.
-The Spleen MSD dataset consisted of 61 3D Computed tomography (CT) volumes with spleen annotations.
-The Liver MSD dataset consisted of 201 3D CT volumes with liver and liver tumor annotations.
-For this study, the liver tumor annotations were discarded.
+The SegViz framework was evaluated using four publicly available datasets from the Medical Segmentation Decathalon (MSD) challenge \cite{antonelli2022medical}.
+The Spleen MSD dataset consists of 61 3D Computed tomographies (CT) volumes with spleen annotations out of which only the 41 training set volumes were used.
+The Liver MSD dataset consists of 201 3D CT volumes with liver and liver tumor annotations out of which only 131 training set volumes were considered.
+Similarly, the Pancreas MSD dataset consists of 420 3D CT volumes of which only 282 training volumes were used.
+Lastly, from the 2019 Kidney Tumor Segmentation Challenge dataset \cite{heller2019kits19}, we used 210 3D CT volumes from the training dataset.
+For this study, all tumor annotations were discarded and only organ annotations were used.
+The training and internal validation splits were considered from the overall training data in an 80:20 split.
 We considered all 30 training image volumes from the Beyond the Cranial Vault (BTCV) dataset \cite{landman2015miccai} as an external test set for all our experiments.

-All the image volumes were resized to $256 \times 256 \times 128$, and the voxel values normalized between 0 and 1.
+During pre-processing, all the image volumes were first resized to 256 × 256 × 128, and the intensity values normalized between 0 and 1.
+All the volumes were resampled to a constant spacing of (1.5, 1.5, 2.0).
+We extract random foreground patches of size 128 ×128 × 32 from each volume such that the center voxel of each patch belonged to either the foreground or background class.